Skip to Content

 Minami

-Minami is actually a sister restaurant to the popular sushi restaurant Miku, and I’m personally more of a fan of Minami.
+Minami is actually a sister restaurant to the popular sushi restaurant Miku, a Vancouver-based restaurant brand with locations in Toronto.

-They’ve got everything from oshi sushi to their own signature sushi rolls, and it’s all amaze.
+They’ve got everything from aburi oshi sushi to their own signature sushi rolls, and it’s all amaze.

 Oshi sushi is pressed sushi in the shape of a rectangle, and it is oh so dang good.